ArkasDev/modri-subdue/README.md

 ```

 ### Prepare your data
 You need to create some folders, one for every dataset, in a root folder for your experiment.
+All folders for the datasets should have a common prefix.
+In case you have only one dataset, also add a subfolder in your experiment folder.
-These folder should be named `{prefix}_{number of datasets}_eo{n}_p{perturbation},`.
 In each of der folders, there must be a subfolder called `diffgraphs`.
-The are expected to be graphs in the `networkx` [JSON format](https://networkx.org/documentation/stable/reference/readwrite/json_graph.html).
+The graphs are expected to be given in the `networkx` [JSON format](https://networkx.org/documentation/stable/reference/readwrite/json_graph.html).

 ### Run